 Where to Watch Star Trek Later?

 Once Netflix’s licensing window closes, Star Trek’s “default home” is usually Paramount+, either directly or via a local partner bundle (in some countries, that’s Paramount+ through Prime Video Channels).
-And, due to Netflix's download limits, you cannot just save Star Trek to your phone via the Netflix app.
-It will expire anyway.
+You can download Netflix titles for offline viewing when the option is available.
+But, due to Netflix's download limits, downloads expire, and if a title is no longer available on Netflix, you generally can’t renew the download or download it again.

 But the experience won’t be identical everywhere.
 Region-by-region differences can show up in: